Cameron Norrie: 2022: Wimbledon semifinal, Top 10

+In September, he made his Laver Cup debut, losing his only match to Taylor Fritz in a deciding champions tiebreak.

 2023: Rio title and two Top-2 wins

-Norrie started the season at the 2023 United Cup with two top-10 wins where he defeated world No. 2 Rafael Nadal and world No. 9 Taylor Fritz.

-Next he reached his twelfth final at the ASB Classic where he lost to Richard Gasquet.
+Norrie started the season at the United Cup with two top-10 wins where he defeated world No. 2 Rafael Nadal and world No. 9 Taylor Fritz.
+Next he reached his 12th final at the ASB Classic where he lost to Richard Gasquet.
 At the Australian Open, Norrie lost in the third round to Jiri Lehecka in a five set match.

-In February, during the Golden Swing Norrie reached his second final of the season at the 2023 Argentina Open where he lost to top seed Carlos Alcaraz.

-Norrie made his second back to back final and his third of the year at the Rio Open.
-In the final, Cameron avenged his previous week loss by beating defending champion and top seed Carlos Alcaraz in three tight sets.
+In February, during the Golden Swing Norrie reached his second final of the season at the Argentina Open where he lost to top seed Carlos Alcaraz.
+Norrie made his second back to back final and his third of the year at the Rio Open where he avenged his Argentina loss by defeating defending champion, top seed and world No. 2 Carlos Alcaraz in three sets.

+At the Indian Wells Open, Norrie reached the quarterfinals after defeating sixth seed Andrey Rublev in the third round.
+Next he lost in straight sets to 14th seed Frances Tiafoe.
+In Miami, Norrie lost in the second round to Grégoire Barrère after receiving a first-round bye.

+Seeking to defend his title and seeded second at the Lyon Open, Norrie recorded wins over David Goffin and Sebastian Baez, before losing in the semifinals to fourth seed Francisco Cerundolo.
+He went out in the third round at the French Open to 17th seed Lorenzo Musetti.

+Moving onto the grass-court season, Norrie made the quarterfinals at Queens, defeating Miomir Kecmanović and Jordan Thompson, before losing to Sebastian Korda.
+He reached the Wimbledon second round where he was eliminated by Christopher Eubanks.

+Seeded 16th, Norrie lost in the third round at the US Open to Matteo Arnaldi.
+He reached the quarterfinals at the Zhuhai Challenger with a win over qualifier Marc Polmans but lost in the last eight to Aslan Karatsev.